 The IRS has a full list of tax credits and deductions on its website.
 Be sure to review them all before filing your tax return.

 What To Bring to Your Accountant at Tax Time

 You’ll need all this information and documentation whether you prepare your tax return yourself or if you decide to use a tax professional.
 The difference with the professional is that you’ll have to take all pertinent information with you to your appointment or gather it together in advance to send through fax or electronically.
 You’ll also need some additional documentation if you’re using a tax professional for the first time.

 Your tax preparer will require identifying information for you, your spouse (if you’re married), and your qualifying dependents, if applicable.
 This means Social Security cards, although you can typically take a copy of your most recent year’s tax return instead.
 This will detail all your identifying information unless you’ve since acquired another dependent who wasn’t listed on that return.

 Of course, you won’t have to bring all of this with you if you’re using the same professional you’ve used before.
 They’ll already have everything at their fingertips.

 It’s a good idea to take your previous year’s tax return with you to meet a tax professional, even if you have Social Security cards for everyone in your family.
 This should give your tax preparer an accurate picture of your personal tax situation, in addition to the identifying information it includes.

-You’ll probably also need a photo ID, and dates of birth for yourself, your spouse, and your dependents if you don’t have a previous year’s tax return.
-Be sure to take the account and routing numbers for your bank account with you if you choose direct deposit for any refund to which you’re entitled.
+You’ll probably also need a photo ID and dates of birth for yourself, your spouse, and your dependents if you don’t have a previous year’s tax return.
+Be sure to bring the account and routing numbers for your bank account if you choose direct deposit for any refund to which you’re entitled.
 And don’t neglect proof of any confirming documentation for things that have changed, such as if you’ve purchased a home in the past year.

-You might need a wheelbarrow to hold all this, but it will be worth it if your tax situation is complex enough that it requires a great deal of documentation.
+While it may seem like a lot of paperwork, gathering and organizing it will be worth it, especially if your tax situation is complex and requires a great deal of documentation.